Big in Japan (band)

-Big in Japan were a punk band that emerged from Liverpool, England, in the late 1970s.
-They are better known for the later successes of their band members than for their own music.
+Big in Japan were a short-lived punk rock band formed in Liverpool in 1977.
+Its members are better known for their later successes than for their time in the band as they went on to find fame with acts such as Siouxsie and the Banshees, Echo & the Bunnymen, the Teardrop Explodes, Frankie Goes to Hollywood, the KLF, and the Lightning Seeds, leading the Liverpool Echo to describe the band as "a supergroup with a difference—its members only became super after they left".

 History

-Big in Japan began from the same Merseyside scene that would produce Echo & the Bunnymen, the Teardrop Explodes, OMD and Dalek I Love You.
+Big in Japan began from the same Merseyside scene that would produce Echo & the Bunnymen, the Teardrop Explodes, Orchestral Manoeuvres in the Dark, and Dalek I Love You.
+It took its name from the expression "big in Japan", which denotes Western bands who become more popular in Japan than other parts of the world, including their own countries.

-Big in Japan started off playing gigs around Liverpool, such as Ruffwood School in Kirkby along with Wah!
+Big in Japan started off playing gigs in Liverpool and the surrounding areas, such as Ruffwood School in Kirkby along with Wah!
 Heat, but most notably at Eric's Club.
-Their stage show was unique: lead singer Jayne Casey would perform with a lampshade over her shaved head, guitarist Bill Drummond played in a kilt and bassist Holly Johnson performed in a flamboyant manner which he would later take further in Frankie Goes to Hollywood.
+Their stage show was unique: lead singer Jayne Casey would perform with a lampshade over her shaved head, guitarist Bill Drummond wore a kilt, and bassist Holly Johnson performed in a flamboyant manner that he would later take further in Frankie Goes to Hollywood.

-As an initial idea of Deaf School's Clive Langer, his friend Bill Drummond (guitar, vocals), Kevin Ward (bass, vocals) and Phil Allen (drums) formed the band in May 1977, playing only three gigs, the first of them at Bretton Hall College in Yorkshire.
-In August, the line-up grew to include Jayne Casey (vocals), Ian Broudie (guitar) and Clive Langer (guitar), who quit in September, but not before the band recorded their first release, "Big in Japan", which appeared on the split single "Brutality, Religion and a Dance Beat", released the same year.
-In October, Ambrose Reynolds joined to replace Ward who then left that December, but Reynolds himself quit shortly afterwards and was replaced by Holly Johnson.
-In January 1978, Budgie (previously in the Spitfire Boys and later member of the Slits and Siouxsie and the Banshees) replaced Allen on drums, and in early June, Johnson was sacked and replaced with ex-Deaf School Steve Lindsey, who was replaced in July by Dave Balfe (previously in Dalek I Love You), the last member to join.
+As an initial idea of Deaf School's Clive Langer, his friend Bill Drummond (guitar, vocals), Kevin Ward (bass, vocals), and Phil Allen (drums) formed the band in May 1977, playing only three gigs, the first of them at Bretton Hall College in Yorkshire.
+In August, the line-up grew to include Jayne Casey (vocals), Ian Broudie (guitar), and Clive Langer (guitar), who quit in September, but not before the band recorded their first song, "Big in Japan", which appeared on the split single "Brutality, Religion and a Dance Beat" released the same year.
+In October, Ambrose Reynolds joined to replace Ward who then left that December, but Reynolds himself quit shortly afterwards and was replaced by Johnson.

+In January 1978, Budgie (previously in the Spitfire Boys and later a member of the Slits and Siouxsie and the Banshees) replaced Allen on drums.
+In early June, Johnson was replaced with ex-Deaf School member Steve Lindsey, who was in turn replaced in July by Dave Balfe (previously in Dalek I Love You), the last member to join.